 Choosing Patterns for Miniature Stained Glass

 Simple patterns work best.
 Patterns with a lot of free-flowing lines will require a very steady hand with a pen.
-If you wish to use silver peel off lines to create lead lines for miniatures, use designs which do not have many curves.
+If you wish to use silver peel off lines to create lead lines for miniatures, use designs that do not have many curves.

-If you intend to use a gel pen to create the lead lines, choose a design with lines which are far enough apart that the pen lines will not obscure the glass design.
-If you choose a traditional stained glass window which has detailing applied to the glass (faces, hands, etc.), choose a design with the largest subjects you can find.
+If you intend to use a gel pen to create the lead lines, choose a design with lines that are far enough apart that the pen lines will not obscure the glass design.
+If you choose a traditional stained glass window that has detailing applied to the glass (faces, hands, etc.), choose a design with the largest subjects you can find.
 Very elaborate designs may become too crowded to be effective when reduced to a smaller scale.Continue to 4 of 7 below.

 04 of 07

 Print Patterns on Overhead Transparency Film Using an Inkjet Printer